colours the coastal garden hedges

 - Habitat

 - Gardens, hedges, screens and coastal plantings.
 Prefers well-drained soils with full sun to partial shade.
-Tolerates wind, salt spray, drought and moderate frost.
+Tolerates wind, salt spray, drought.

 - Range